The Leading PR Awards for UK's Regions and Nations!

 Low Budget Campaign Award

-This award recognises campaign on a budget of less than £10k that has been delivered to achieve excellent results.
+This award recognises campaigns on a budget of less than £10k (including agency fees) that have been delivered to achieve excellent results.

 This award recognises campaigns that use targeted media relations to achieve excellent results.